awsdocs/aws-secrets-manager-docs/doc_source/multi-region-config.md

 To create a secret in the console, you must have these permissions:
 The permissions granted by the **SecretsManagerReadWrite** AWS managed policy\.
 The permissions granted by the **IAMFullAccess** AWS managed policy – required only if you enable rotation for the secret\.
-`kms:CreateKey` – required only if you want Secrets Manager to create a AWS KMS customer master key \(CMK\)\.
+`kms:CreateKey` – required only if you want Secrets Manager to create a customer managed key\.
-`kms:Encrypt` – required only if you use a custom AWS KMS key to encrypt your secret instead of the default Secrets Manager CMK for your account\.
-You don't need this permission to use the account default AWS managed CMK for Secrets Manager\.
+`kms:Encrypt` – required only if you use a customer managed key to encrypt your secret instead of the AWS managed key \(`aws/secretsmanager`\) for your account\.
+You don't need this permission to use `aws/secretsmanager`\.
-`kms:Decrypt` – required only if you use a created AWS KMS key to encrypt your secret instead of the default Secrets Manager CMK for your account\.
-You don't need this permission to use the account default AWS managed CMK for Secrets Manager\.
+`kms:Decrypt` – required only if you use a customer managed key to encrypt your secret instead of the AWS managed key \(`aws/secretsmanager`\) for your account\.
+You don't need this permission to use `aws/secretsmanager`\.
-`kms:GenerateDataKey` – required only if you use a custom AWS KMS key to encrypt your secret instead of the default Secrets Manager CMK for your account\.
-You don't need this permission to use the account default AWS managed CMK for Secrets Manager\.
+`kms:GenerateDataKey` – required only if you use a custom AWS KMS key to encrypt your secret instead of the AWS managed key \(`aws/secretsmanager`\) for your account\.
+You don't need this permission to use `aws/secretsmanager`\.

 ------
 #### [ Using the Secrets Manager console ]